TobiasGrothmann/Spatial-Audio-Plugin-for-Unreal-Engine/README.md

 The plugin is installed like any other UE plugin.
 Copy the folder `SpatialAudio` into your project's `Plugins` directory. *(If it does not exist, create a folder called **Plugins** next to your **.uproject** file.)*

 ## Option 1: Start project
-Open the project and let *Unreal Engine* compile:
+Open the `.upoject` file and *Unreal Engine* will ask you to let it compile:

 <img src="https://user-images.githubusercontent.com/28928394/112468057-1d24d380-8d68-11eb-98a1-75f3581a558f.png" alt="unreal engine asks to compile project" width="550px"/>